In this tutorial, you will create an automatic Sudoku puzzle solver using OpenCV, Deep Learning, and Optical Character Recognition (OCR).

 Inside, you’ll find plenty of examples that are directly applicable to your OCR challenge.

-Or get your own copy of my new OCR-specific book, which is open now in pre-launch on IndieGoGo:
+Or get your own copy of my new OCR-specific book, which is now available for pre-order:

 In this tutorial, you learned how to implement a Sudoku puzzle solver using OpenCV, deep learning, and OCR.

 In order to find and locate the Sudoku puzzle board in the image, we utilized OpenCV and basic image processing techniques, including blurring, thresholding, and contour processing, just to name a few.

 To actually OCR the digits on the Sudoku board, we trained a custom digit recognition model using Keras and TensorFlow.